ultral/ultral.github.io/it/gpt4iac-en.md

 3. Provide prompt: "review it".
 4. Suggest changes to PR.

-**Conclusion:** ❗️ [IDLC](https://www.goncharov.xyz/it/idlc-en.html) can be improved.
+**Conclusion:** ❗️ [IDLC](idlc-en.md) can be improved.

 ### 💡 Idea: Increase IaC test coverage

 ![](./assets/200k_testing_pyramid.png?raw=true)

+There is [IaC testing pyramid](200k-iac-en.md) concept.
+It describes how to test IaC.
+The problem is that it's slow or just linting.
+The idea is that maybe it will be possible to add gpt to Static Analysis level.
+I.e. simulate an ansible or terraform execution without real execution.
+Maybe it will be faster or cheaper.

-**Conclusion:** ❗️ [IaC testing](https://www.goncharov.xyz/it/ansible-testing-en.html) can be improved.
+**Conclusion:** ❗️ [IaC testing](ansible-testing-en.md) can be improved.

 ## GPT 4 IaC summary

-❗️ Just imagine that there is very smart junior in your team.
+- ❗️ Just imagine that there is very smart junior in your team.
-🔥 Documentations & presentations.
+- 🔥 Documentations & presentations.
-✅ Create Ansible lookup plugin.
+- ✅ Create Ansible lookup plugin.
-✅ Generate documentation.
+- ✅ Generate documentation.
-✅ Explain Jinja2 expressions.
+- ✅ Explain Jinja2 expressions.
-❓ Fix errors in Ansible roles.
+- ❓ Fix errors in Ansible roles.
-⛔️ Debug Ansible OTC dynamic inventory plugin.
+- ⛔️ Debug Ansible OTC dynamic inventory plugin.
-⛔️ Explain dependencies across the project.
+- ⛔️ Explain dependencies across the project.
-💡 PR reviewer.
+- 💡 PR reviewer.
-💡 Increase IaC test coverage.
+- 💡 Increase IaC test coverage.